-The Company, at the meetings of its Board of Directors, confirms the appropriateness of the purposes for holding the shares of domestic listed companies that domestic insurance subsidiaries of the Company hold as business-related equities, such as strengthening medium-to-long term transaction relationships, and reviews risks and returns associated with holding such shares on an individual basis as well as the portfolio as a whole.
-Through these initiatives, the Company confirms the economic rationality of holding the business-related shares.
-The economic rationality is determined by comparing ROR (Return On Risk) calculated from risks and returns of both insurance transactions and equity investments with the Company's cost of capital.
+The Company, at the meetings of its Board of Directors, confirms the appropriateness of the purposes for holding the shares of domestic listed companies that domestic insurance subsidiaries of the Company hold as business-relationship equities, such as strengthening medium-to-long term transaction relationships, and reviews risks and returns associated with holding such shares on an individual basis as well as the portfolio as a whole.
+Through these initiatives, the Company confirms the economic rationality of holding the business-relationship equities.
+The economic rationality is determined by comparing ROR (Return On Risk) calculated from the risk and return of holding such shares with the Company's cost of capital.

-At the meeting of its Board of Directors held in October 2022, the Company reviewed the economic rationality as of the end of March 2022, and confirmed that ROR of the whole portfolio is above the cost of capital.
-As for respective company with ROR less than the cost of capital, the Company works to improve returns from these companies through discussion regarding their business policies, and improvement and new proposals of their insurance programs.
+At the meeting of its Board of Directors held in October 2023, the Company reviewed the economic rationality as of the end of March 2023, and confirmed that ROR of the whole portfolio is above the cost of capital.
+In addition, for individual companies whose ROR is less than the cost of capital, the Company works to improve returns through dialogue, etc.